AlfrescoLabs/alfresco-adf-devcontainer/README.md

 ### Drawbacks

-- Performance hit.
-I included some improvements but will never get as fast as working on the host
+- Performance.
+Containers introduce an abstraction layer, I included some improvements but will never get as fast as working on the host
 - There are still some limitation or more work to do if you want to configure network or github push/pull from inside the container.

 ## What you need to start